-In planning and performing our audit of the financial statements of First 5 Yuba (the Commission) for the year ended June 30, 2017, we considered the Commission's internal control in order to determine our auditing procedures for the purpose of expressing an opinion on the financial statements but not for the purpose of expressing an opinion on the effectiveness of the Commission's internal control.
+In planning and performing our audit of the financial statements of First 5 Yuba (the Commission) for the year ended June 30, 2018, we considered the Commission's internal control in order to determine our auditing procedures for the purpose of expressing an opinion on the financial statements but not for the purpose of expressing an opinion on the effectiveness of the Commission's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Commission's internal control.

-A separate report dated October 17, 2017 contains our report on the Commission's internal control.
+A separate report dated October 25, 2018 contains our report on the Commission's internal control.
 This letter does not affect our report dated October on the financial statements of the Commission.

 We wish to thank your Director and staff for their assistance in completing the audit and researching our questions.
-We appreciated how well organized your staff is and how quickly they responded to our inquiries.
+This year was difficult to finalize financial reports due to the County's timing for closing the books.
+We hope that next year the records will be available prior to the due date of the Commission's audit report.
 It was a pleasure to work with you and we look forward to working with you again next year.
-We wish you success for the fiscal year 2017-2018.
+We wish you success for the fiscal year 2018-2019.